-In our News section, you will find information about lectures, conferences, events, jobs, and internship positions at Columbia University and other areas in New York and across the globe.
+In our News section, as listed below, you will find information about lectures, conferences, events, jobs, and internship positions at Columbia University and other areas in New York and across the globe.

-Wanting to find events around the Columbia campus related to peacebuilding and conflict resolution?
-Sign up to receive our weekly events mailings and monthly newsletters: here.
+Wanting to stay connected and find events around the Columbia campus related to peacebuilding and conflict resolution?

 Newly published theoretical paper on Crying at Work from Dr. Gross, professor and researcher on the intersection of conflict resolution and workplace management, is now available.
 The full paper titled “Crying is in the Eyes of the Beholder: An Attribution Theory Framework of Crying at Work” published in Saga Journal is accessible here.
 Professor Gross came to AC4… read more